Reevaluating Policy Gradient Methods for Imperfect-Information Games: Discussion

 The experimental results unambiguously support \policyhyp.
 Not only did the FP-, DO-, and CFR-based DRL algorithms fail to outperform the generic PG methods, they, alongside the nonstandard PG method, were largely noncompetitive.

 However, we emphasize that we make no claim---and should not be interpreted as having claimed---that we have established as true \policyhypesp or any other speculation discussed in this work.
-The prudent interpretation of our experiments is nuanced and gives due consideration to multiple limitations.
+A prudent interpretation of our experiments gives consideration to multiple limitations.

-First, the games on which we performed experiments are homogeneous: 1) Imperfect information is introduced via hidden actions; 2) there is no chance; 3) there are only terminal nonzero rewards, which are binary; and 4) actions represent piece placements onto a 3-by-3 board.
-We do not believe that the relative performance of the algorithms we evaluated would be universally consistent across adversarial IIGs at large (indeed, it is not even consistent across these homogeneous games).
+First, we only performed experiments on five games, four of which are somewhat homogeneous.
+We do not believe that the relative performance of the algorithms we evaluated would be universally consistent across adversarial IIGs at large (indeed, it is not even consistent across these five games).

 Second, we evaluated only one FP-based algorithm (the original NFSP), one DO-based algorithm (the original PSRO), and one CFR-based algorithm (the most recent adaption to DRL).
 As discussed in \Cref{sec:algorithms}, there are dozens of variants of these algorithms, especially PSRO.
 Any one of these variants may possess important innovations that result in improved performance on our benchmarks.